 - 1.14 Overcoming Your Alcohol or Drug Problem – Alcohol Abuse Treatment

-How to Help a Drug Addict Who Doesn’t Want Help?
-What to Do When an Alcoholic Refuses Help?
+How To Overcome Substance Abuse?
+How To Help A Drug Addict Who Doesn't Want Help? & What To Do When An Alcoholic Refuses Help?

 5 Steps to Overcoming Your Alcohol or Drug Problem

 Can substance use disorders be treated successfully?
 Yes, addiction is a treatable disorder.
 Research on the science of addiction and the treatment of substance use disorders has led to the development of research-based methods that help people to stop using drugs and resume productive lives, also known as being in addiction recovery.

 Like other chronic conditions such as heart disease or asthma, treatment for drug addiction usually isn’t a cure.
 But addiction can be managed successfully.
 Substance abuse treatment enables people to counteract addiction’s disruptive effects on their brains and behavior and regain control of their lives.

 Overcoming substance abuse requires a comprehensive system of support.
 There are several aspects of addiction you must focus on.
 Once you are ready to make that change, the next step on your path is getting the help you need.
 Here are the five steps to overcoming your alcohol or drug problem and why the best time to seek help is NOW.